The problem of missing terms in term by term integration involving divergent integrals: Introduction

-Inserting the binomial expansion of $(1+x)^{-1/3}$ at infinity and performing term by term integration lead to the infinite series Only the $j=0$ term exists and the rest of the integrals do not exist due to the non-integrable singularity at the origin.
+Only the $s=0$ term exists and the rest of the integrals do not exist due to the non-integrable singularity at the origin.
 The question now arises as to how the divergent integrals should be interpreted.

 The divergent integrals can be interpreted in several ways.
 One way is to interpret them via analytic continuation.
 The idea behind ``analytic continuation is to match the divergent function of interest to an analytic function in a region where the original function is well behaved'' \cite{analytic}.
 For instance, we have the integral